petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-settings/changing-the-default-sites-name-and-logo.md

 Your Liferay instance comes out-of-the-box with a default site, called "Liferay" (with `/guest` as its friendly URL).
 This site is the default landing page for your instance, so its details are directly tied to the instance's settings.

-Here, you'll repurpose this site to become the new, public Delectable Bonsai site.
+Here, you'll repurpose this site to become the new, public Clarity site.

 ## Change the Site's Logo